Bogdan933/Project-1/README.md

 # Solar
 Website made to display benefits of using solar power and with a gallery displaying the 3 types of solar panel materials that can be used, and with a contact form for further questions.
 Clients intrested in solar pannel types and wanting to know more.

+The live link can be found here - https://qburn93.github.io/Project-1/

 ![Responsice Mockup](https://i.imgur.com/BsYmwpm.png)